dandelion/dandelion-datatables/datatables-doc/src/site/markdown/install/jsp.md

 You can now begin using the taglib ! :-)

 <br />
-<h4>Optional step : Add a Dandelion-DataTables custom configuration file</h4>
+#### Optional step : Add a Dandelion-DataTables custom configuration file

-See the [properties reference](./ref.properties.html) to see more details !
+See the [properties reference](../properties.html) to see more details !